tversteeg/driedee-engine/README.md

 					if next sector's floor is higher than this sector's floor:
 						Render wall between sector heights
 					Update occlusion array according to portal height

+	Drawing the sprites
+		for each sprite:
+			Calculate distance from sprite to player
+		Sort sprites by distance
+		for each sorted sprite:
+			Render sprite